 Rusneftegaz has elected to publish its full consolidated financial statements for 2016.
 These results were prepared in accordance with International Financial Reporting Standards, otherwise known as IFRS, and have been audited by Deloitte.
 Foremost, the directors can report a positive financial performance for the year.
 A synopsis of which is as follows:

-The total reported profit for the period increased 12.1% from $183.1m to $205.4m with 44.0%, or $78.5m, deriving from oil and gas production and the remaining 61.6%, or $110.0m, originating from electricity generation.
-The total costs incurred by the petroleum segment through the course of business amounted to $82.6m, compared to $169.9m recognised by the electricity production division.
+The total reported profit for the period increased 12.1% from $183.1m to $205.4m, with 44.0%, or $78.5m, deriving from oil and gas production.
+The remaining 61.6% of remaining profits, or $110.0m, originated from Rusneftegaz's extensive electricity generation program.
+The total costs incurred by the petroleum segment through the course of business amounted to $82.6m, compared to $169.9m recognized by the electricity production division.
 The other $10.0m of costs reported are attributed to head office expenses.
 Overall, total costs are calculated as the sum of costs of sales, general and administrative expenses, operating expenses and any foreign exchange losses.
 Over the year, Rusneftegaz made a net gain of $0.5m from accumulated interest and a further $129 thousand from derivative financial instruments.

 The overall amount classified as the costs of goods sold during the period fell from $248.1m in 2015 to $235.6m in 2016.
 This was primarily due to a 13.6% decline in fuel expenses, attributable to the worldwide deflation in oil prices.
 This reduction has also had an indirect effect on the Group's mineral extraction tax payments, after the Russian Government announced exemptions in 2015 which have remained in place during the 2016 financial year.
 As a result, payments have fallen 22.6% from $28.2m to $21.8m, despite oil production increasing during the period from 16 713 barrels per day (bpd) to 17 474 bpd, largely because of the $33.2m investment in equipment during 2015.